DavidKric/my-app/README.md

 - `HighlightOverlay`: For displaying highlights on PDF pages
 - Various context providers for document state management

+See [docs/pdf-components-usage.md](docs/pdf-components-usage.md) for a summary of where these components are used in the codebase.

 Custom UI components are built on top of these foundational components to create a cohesive and feature-rich application.

 ## Context Sidebar and AI Copilot